Stade Mayol

 The Stade Mayol is a multi-purpose stadium in Toulon, France.
 It is currently used mostly for rugby union matches and is the home stadium of RC Toulonnais.
 The stadium is able to hold 17,500 people.

 It is one of the few French stadiums to be embedded in the city and surrounded by high buildings.
 It was built at the foot of the Mont Faron, the hill on which Toulon is partly built, and overlooks the Toulon military harbour (La Rade) on the Mediterranean.

 History

-It is named after Félix Mayol, a very popular concert hall singer from Toulon who had succeeded in Paris in the early 20th century.
-A true-blue city boy, he offered to buy a piece of land for the club on which the stadium would be built.
-And so he did.
-He gave his personal money and gave up the rights on some of his songs to raise the rest.
-The least that could be done was to give the place the name of its generous patron.
+It is named after Félix Mayol, a concert hall singer from Toulon who had succeeded in Paris in the early 20th century.
+Félix bought a piece of land for the club on which the stadium would be built, using personal money and money raised by giving up the rights on some of his songs.

 It was inaugurated on March 28, 1920 by the mayor of Toulon and Félix Mayol himself.
 A cross-country race was organised, as well as a soccer match between Stade Raphaëlois from Saint-Raphaël and the RC Toulon football team (4-0) and a rugby match between RCT and TOEC from Toulouse (3-3).

 All Blacks and Wallaby tourists played matches there against regional South-East selections.